Click Below For More Information

 The Ping Pong Pyramid

 A fun, quick challenges that we use as an ice breaker or as part of the "Team Minutes-to-Win- It" event, this chaotic exercise makes participants realize that competing is not always all about speed.
-Each team surrounds a round table that has 15 cups arranged in a triangular pyramid fashion (on the table, not stacked).
+Each team surrounds a round table that has 15 cups online arranged in a triangular pyramid fashion (on the table, not stacked).
 The team also has 20 ping pong balls.
 The object is to bounce at least one ball into every cup within 1 minute.
 If more than one ball lands in the same cup, players may not remove the extra ball(s).
 Teams are given time to practice and strategize.
-Being first is not the object, succeeding at the challenge in the time given is the goal.
+Being first is not the object, succeeding at the challenge in time given is the goal.

 "CLUES"- -Beyond "Who Dun-It"